Angle Definition

 • Road signs: Triangular and angular shapes in traffic signals show angles in degrees.

-• Books and doors: when half open, show the right angles and reflective angles.
+• Books and doors: When half open, they show the right angles and reflective angles.

 • Yoga and gymnastics: movement & pose form angles in a triangle, complementary and supplementary angles in a triangle, etc.